-Part 1 lasted for up to 7 weeks.
-The participants visited their clinic 7 times.
-During this part, the participants had their dose increased by 2 mg/24 h every week until the optimal dose for the participant was reached.
+Part 1 lasted for up to 4 weeks.
+The participants visited their clinic 4 times.
+During this part, the participants had their dose increased every week until the optimal dose for the participant was reached.
 The optimal dose was the dose at which the participant had the most benefits with the least medical problems.
 This was different for each participant.

-Part 2 lasted for 12 weeks.
-The participants visited their clinic 5 times.
+Part 2 lasted for 24 weeks.
+The participants visited their clinic 6 times.
 During this part, the participants stayed on their optimal dose from Part 1.

-Part 3 lasted up to 12 days.
-The participants did not visit their clinic.
-During this part, the participants had their dose slowly decreased by 2 mg/24 h every 2 days until they stopped taking it.
+Part 3 lasted for 1 week.
+The participants visited their clinic 1 time.
+During this part, the participants had their dose slowly decreased until they stopped taking it.

-During the study:
+During the study

-The participants wore the rotigotine skin patch or the placebo skin patch for 1 day at a time, every day.
+The participants were the rotigotine skin patch or the placebo skin patch for 1 day at a time, every day.